-- All of the user IDs and minidisks shown in Figure 7 on page 13 through Figure 10 on page 19 have been defined as part of the installed z/VM version 6 release 3 system deliverable. - All of the DirMaint user IDs are defined by single-configuration virtual machines definitions.
-See z/VM: CP Planning and Administration for information on single-configuration and multiconfiguration virtual machine definitions. - 6VMDIR30 is a default user ID and can be changed.
+- All of the user IDs and minidisks shown in Figure 7 on page 12 through Figure 10 on page 19 have been defined as part of the installed z/VM version 7 release 2 system deliverable. - All of the DirMaint user IDs are defined as single-configuration virtual machines for ease of use.
+See z/VM: CP Planning and Administration for information on single-configuration and multiconfiguration virtual machine definitions.

+- 7VMDIR20 is a default user ID and can be changed, however, it is recommended you use the default user ID as provided by IBM®.
 If you choose to change the name of this user ID you need to create a Product Parameter Override (PPF) to reflect this change.
 See A.3, "Create Product Parameter File (PPF) Override" on page 35 for an example of creating a PPF override. - The DIRMSAT user ID and minidisk resources are required if you plan on using a DirMaint Satellite server machine.
-One or more satellite servers are required to maintain multiple object directories with a single source file in a single system image (SSI) cluster or within a Cross System Extension (CSE) cluster. - If you need to add or increase a minidisk then it MUST be CMS formatted. - None of the 6VMDIR30 492, 491, 41F, or 11F minidisks, or any disks owned by DirMaint servers can reside in a shared file system directory.
+One or more satellite servers are required to maintain multiple object directories with a single source file in a single system image (SSI) cluster or within a Cross System Extension (CSE) cluster. - If you need to add or increase a minidisk then it MUST be CMS formatted. - None of the 7VMDIR20 492, 491, 41F, or 11F minidisks, or any disks owned by DirMaint servers can reside in a shared file system directory.
 In the event of shared file system problems, it may be impossible to make any directory changes.
 And it is possible that one or more directory changes, such as allocating more DASD space, may be necessary to make the shared file system operational again.
-The DIRMAINT 15D minidisk must not reside in a shared file system directory. - The DIRMAINT 1AA, and 1FA, the DATAMOVE 1AA, and the DIRMSAT 1AA minidisks are in the required list since they are strongly recommended. - The 1AA minidisks are used to maintain history files for debugging purposes.
-If your system has an ESM (external security manager) that allows for authorized virtual machines to write log records into the ESM audit trail, then you may wish to omit the 1AA minidisks in favor of the ESM's audit trail.
+The DIRMAINT 15D minidisk must not reside in a shared file system directory. - The 1AA minidisks are used to maintain history files for debugging purposes.
+The sizes of the 1AA and the 2AA (backup) minidisks are dependent on the number of DirMaint transactions and the length of time the history files are maintained before being overwritten.
+Large numbers of transactions and/or a long retention period may require these disks to be larger than the defaults shown in the table.